FOREX-Aussie whacked lower again on economy concerns

 By Tommy Wilkes

-Sterling was the other big mover in currency markets, adding half a percent on hopes UK lawmakers will vote down a no-deal Brexit tonight.
+Sterling was the other big mover, adding more than half a percent on hopes UK lawmakers will vote against a no-deal Brexit later in the day.

-Foreign exchange markets elsewhere were mostly quiet in early London trading, with investors cautious as the risk-off mood in Asia spread to Europe.
+Foreign exchange markets elsewhere were mostly quiet, with investors reluctant to take risks as the cautious mood in Asia spread to Europe.

 A measure of Australian consumer confidence slumped to its lowest in over a year in March, adding to recent signs of weakness in the economy.